45258E9F/PZ3/README.md

     pz3 test.smt2 4

+Note:

-Note: it is not recommended to specify the number of cores larger than the number of physical cores because overall performance may degrade significantly.
+1. it is not recommended to specify the number of cores larger than the number of physical cores because overall performance may degrade significantly.
+2. when `Number of cores` is specified with 1, we are using sequential Z3 to solve the benchmark file.